 Senator Chowdhury (Art & Design) raised the omission of a representative of the College of Arts & Humanities on the current Provost search.
 Chair Holyoke observed that the proposed policy does add an additional member to the search committee.
 Senator Chowdhury argued further that there should be representation from the college.
 Chair Holyoke stated that amendments could be made to the document in the forthcoming meeting.

 Senator Gillewicz (English) asked about the addition of a Bulldog Foundation member to the Director of Athletics search committee.
 Vice President Astone stated that these are auxiliaries to the university itself.
-Senator Kern (Social Work Education) observed that the provost search committee seems somewhat small in comparison to the size of that of the Athletics Director search.
+Senator Cronin (Social Work Education) observed that the provost search committee seems somewhat small in comparison to the size of that of the Athletics Director search.
 Chair Tsumikura clarified that the Provost search committee is actually larger.

 Senator Kensinger (Women’s Studies) asked who the president has recently been appointing auxiliary members to the Director of Athletics search committee.
 Vice President Astone clarified that the President generally does appoint those individuals.
 Senator Kensinger suggested that the Title IX coordinator might be added to that list as an option or suggestion to the president.